rndexe/nowtransmitting/src/covids/shahid-jameel.md

 ---
-title: I_Viruses, Variants and Vaccines
+title: Viruses, Variants and Vaccines
 desc: "Viruses are fascinating things: they aren’t exactly alive by most definitions, but they aren’t inanimate either.
 They are also deadly, as we can see in the current COVID-19 pandemic.
 But, pandemics aren’t just caused by